Integer Frames

 \begin{proof} Redefine the matrix $A$ in Corollary \ref{2MN} to be a $3 \times 3N$ matrix or a $3 \times 4N$ matrix representing an ENTIF in $\mathcal{H}_3$, which is guaranteed by Theorem \ref{3dim}.
 Then the proof follows from the proof of Corollary \ref{2MN} where $B$ is now redefined to be a $3M \times 3MN$ block diagonal matrix, or a $3M \times 4MN$ block diagonal matrix, respectively. \end{proof}

-\begin{remark} Unfortunately, we cannot adjoin a 3-element ENTIF with a 4-element ENTIF to get new ENTIF in $\mathcal{H}_3$, because the square norms of their columns can never be the same. \end{remark}
+\begin{rmk} Unfortunately, for any $p, q \in \mathbb{N}$, we cannot adjoin $p$ copies of a 3-element ENTIF with $q$ copies of a 4-element ENTIF to get new ENTIFs in $\mathcal{H}_3$, because the square norms of their columns can never be the same. \end{rmk}

-Next, necessary conditions for when a matrix of size $3 \times (2n + 1)$ represents an ENTIF is given, which will lead to proving that an ENTIF with five elements in three dimensions does not exist.
+Next, necessary conditions for when a matrix of size $3 \times (2N + 1)$ represents an ENTIF is given, which will lead to proving that an ENTIF with five elements in three dimensions does not exist.